Last published: November 22, 2023

 Oxycodone hydrochloride is part of a group of drugs known as opioids.
 Opioids include any drug that acts on opioid receptors in the brain, and any natural or synthetic drugs that are derived from, or related to, the opium poppy.
 Opiates are a subset of opioids, which are naturally derived from the opium poppy plant, rather than synthetic substances.

 Oxycodone is most commonly prescribed by doctors to relieve moderate to severe pain.
 However, there is increasing concern among medical professionals about the risks of using these drugs, particularly when they are used for a long time.

-Some people misuse oxycodone to become intoxicated, which can result in serious side effects.
+Some people use oxycodone to become intoxicated, which can result in serious side effects.

-Oxycodone comes in a number of forms including capsules, tablets, liquid and suppositories.
+Oxycodone comes in many forms including capsules, tablets, liquid and suppositories.
 It also comes in a variety of strengths.

 Oxynorm®, OxyContin®, Endone®, Proladone®, Targin®.

 Other types of opioids

 How is oxycodone used?